-Total lateral deflection is the absolute value of the horizontal distance of the target point from its position at the beginning of load test 2.
-Incremental vertical deflection is the absolute value of the vertical distance of the target point from its position at the beginning of lead test 3.
+Total lateral deflection is the absolute value of the horizontal distance of the mid-span target point from its position at the beginning of load test 2.
+Incremental vertical deflection is the maximum absolute value of the vertical distances of the three target points from their positions at the beginning of load test 3.